haacked/haacked.com/_posts/archived/2005-11-18-adios-suckers-were-packed-and-ready-to-go.aspx.markdown

 ---
 layout: post
-title: "Adios Suckers.
-We're Packed and Ready to Go."
+title: Adios Suckers.
+We're Packed and Ready to Go.
 date: 2005-11-18 -0800
 comments: true
 disqus_identifier: 11226
 categories: []
+redirect_from: "/archive/2005/11/17/adios-suckers-were-packed-and-ready-to-go.aspx/"
 ---

 ![Map of Spain](http://haacked.com/images/MapSpain.jpg) The missus and I are pretty much packed and ready to go.
 We have to be at the airport at 5 AM.
 Yes, that is *AM* as in early morning (or late at night depending